edp1096/nimf-gnome-shell-bridge/README.md

 # Nimf GNOME Shell bridge

 A bridge adapter for Nimf and GNOME Shell 42 or 46 Wayland.
+For applications which are using text-input-v3 within GNOME Mutter.

 ## Prequisite
 * https://nimfsoft.art/nimf